 Read More: 11 Most Amazing Boat Tours in Lake Como

-Before you jump to this amazing Lake Como Itinerary, let’s talk about trip planning and make sure you are prepared for the best experience.
+Before you jump into this amazing Lake Como Italy Itinerary, let’s talk about trip planning and make sure you are prepared for the best experience.

 I highly recommend coming to Lake Como with a well-defined itinerary of the top things you want to visit, see and do, in order to maximize your time here.

-The good news is that if you are short on time, you can visit Lake Como in as short as a trip from Milan, or if you have more time, I recommend at least 3 days to get the best out of your trip.
-You can also add Lake Como to your Milan Itinerary.
+The good news is that if you are short on time, you can visit Lake Como in as short a trip from Milan, or if you have more time, I recommend at least 3 days in Lake Como to get the best out of your trip.

 Make sure you choose accommodation in a good area, where you can easily walk around and explore the main attractions.
 Making your reservations in advance is also part of a well-planned visit, as Lake Como is a popular destination and it may be hard to find last-minute accommodations.

 Lastly, I recommend booking your tickets to attractions in advance, such as a boat tour of Lake Como, as the city is very busy throughout the year.
 The advantage of a guided tour is that you will spend a short time in line, and with a local guide, you will learn and appreciate Lake Como’s history better.